open-mmlab/mmpose/docs/en/migration.md

 Generally speaking, Head is often the core of an algorithm, which is used to make predictions and perform loss calculation.

-Modules related to Head in MMPose are defined in the `$MMPOSE/mmpose/models/heads` directory, and developers need to inherit the base class `BaseHead` when customizing Head and override the following methods:
+Modules related to Head in MMPose are defined under `$MMPOSE/mmpose/models/heads`, and developers need to inherit the base class `BaseHead` when customizing Head and override the following methods:

 - forward()